 As part of his study, Mills asked participants to keep a journal of things they were grateful for.
 After two months of journaling, their heart health improved, including reductions in circulating levels of inflammatory biomarkers and improved heart rate variability.

 “Journaling about gratitude is a reliable exercise.
-The more things you can identify, the more your perception of well-being begins to change,” Mills said.
+The more things you can identify, the more your perception of well-being begins to change,” Mills says.

-After awhile, people become so grateful they no longer need to write down their feelings, he said.
+After a while, people become so grateful they no longer need to write down their feelings, he says.

 “Gratitude journaling can lead to a more permanent transformation in a person’s mind and psyche,” Mills adds.
 “They sense gratitude more continuously and then they stop journaling because they’ve made the transition — they’ve changed how they view their moment-to-moment life and the world around them.”